pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

      *  0  : end marker
      * 'U' : 8-bit integer (0 to 255)
      * 'S' : 8-bit signed integer (-128 to 127)
+     * 'u' : 8-bit integer (0 to 255) extended to 16 bits (appending a 0)
+     * 's' : 8-bit signed integer (-128 to 127) sign-extended to 16 bits (appending a 0xff if negative or 0 otherwise)
      * 'C' : 16-bit integer, little-endian (-32768 to 65535)
      * 'B' : 16-bit integer, big-endian (-32768 to 65535)
      * 'L' : 32-bit signed integer